santisoler/handbook-ubc/README.md

-This handbook sets the expectations and describe the research culture and atmosphere that I, Santiago Soler, want to create when mentoring summer research projects in the Geophysical Inversion Facility, in the [Earth, Ocean and Atmospheric Sciences][eoas], [UBC][ubc], under the supervision of [Lindsey Heagy][lindsey].
+This handbook sets the expectations and describe the research culture and atmosphere that I, Santiago Soler, want to create when mentoring summer research projects in the Geophysical Inversion Facility, [Earth, Ocean and Atmospheric Sciences][eoas], [UBC][ubc], under the supervision of [Lindsey Heagy][lindsey].